Introductory course on $\ell$-adic sheaves and their ramification theory on curves: Infinite Galois theory

 where $H$ runs through the directed set of normal subgroups of finite $p$-power index.
 The pro-$p$-group $\widehat{G}^{(p)}$ is called the \emph{pro-$p$-completion of $G$} . \end{enumerate} \end{example}

 In fact, there is a purely topological description of profinite groups:

-\begin{proposition}[{\cite[V, \S1.4]{CasselsFroehlich}}] A topological group is profinite if and only if it is Hausdorff, quasi-compact and totally disconnected. \end{proposition} \begin{exercise} If $G$ is a topological group and $U$ an open subgroup, show that $U$ is also closed.
+\begin{proposition}[{\cite[V, \S1.4]{CasselsFroehlich}}] A topological group is profinite if and only if it is compact and totally disconnected. \end{proposition} \begin{exercise} If $G$ is a topological group and $U$ an open subgroup, show that $U$ is also closed.
 Moreover, if $G$ is compact, show that $U$ has finite index in $G$. \end{exercise} \begin{corollary} If $G$ is profinite, then

 where $U$ runs through the set of open normal subgroups of $G$. \end{corollary} \begin{corollary} If $G$ is a profinite group and $H\subset G$ a closed normal subgroup, then $H$ and $G/H$ are both profinite.